 Chancellor Olaf Scholz Forges Energy and Economic Partnerships in Nigeria, Diversifying Germany’s Energy Supply

-Chancellor of traveled to on October 29th to explore new avenues for energy and economic collaborations while emphasizing the need to diversify Germany's energy resources.
+Chancellor Olaf Scholz of traveled to on October 29th to explore new avenues for energy and economic collaborations while emphasizing the need to diversify Germany's energy resources.
 Following a meeting with Nigeria's President Bola Tinubu, Chancellor Scholz underscored the importance of the burgeoning energy partnership between the two nations.

-Scholz spoke at a press conference, stating, “This is about gas, but also about hydrogen as the gas of the future – clean and climate-neutral.”
+Scholz spoke at a press conference, stating, “This is about gas, but also about as the gas of the future – clean and climate-neutral.”
 He further disclosed Germany's ongoing initiatives, including the operation of a hydrogen office in Nigeria and their commitment to advancing projects.
 Chancellor Scholz also highlighted a shared intent to invest in critical minerals, while emphasizing the significance of initiating the first processing stage within the country of origin.

 Despite Nigeria's status as Africa's largest oil exporter and possessing substantial gas reserves, the country has yet to tap into these resources at a large scale.
 Furthermore, its gas network remains underdeveloped, as reported by Tagesspiegel Background.
 President Tinubu acknowledged the need for improvements, expressing readiness to promote investments in gas pipelines.